Welcome to Retreat of Atlanta

 • Death

-The Retreat of Atlanta drug and alcohol detox facility offers Alcohol Addiction Treatment for those individuals who struggle with alcohol abuse.
+The Retreat of Atlanta drug and alcohol detox facility offers alcohol addiction treatment for those individuals who struggle with alcohol abuse.
 While individuals stay at the Medical Detox offered at the Retreat of Atlanta, they will experience a serene and restful detox process under the care of our medical and nursing staff.

-The Retreat of Atlanta is staffed 24/7 by professionals trained and experienced in alcohol detox and addiction treatment.
-The care team at the inpatient drug and alcohol medical detox will lessen any discomfort the alcohol-addicted individual will feel as they are weaned off their alcohol dependency.
+Additionally, we are staffed 24/7 by professionals trained and experienced in alcohol detox and addiction treatment.
+The care team at the inpatient drug and alcohol medical detox will lessen any discomfort individuals experience during the withdrawal process.

 Behavior Change

+Patients who are dependent on alcohol need to learn certain coping mechanisms to help them avoid alcohol once they start to live their normal lives in society again.
 At Retreat of Atlanta, our Individual Therapy Program and the Group Therapy Program will teach alcohol-addicted individuals how to identify triggers, cope with cravings, develop a relapse prevention plan, and understand the underlying conditions behind their addiction to alcohol.

-Benefits of Support Groups
+Support Groups

+Support groups can be highly beneficial to those suffering from addiction.
+These support groups show patients that they are not alone and they can connect with other people who have had similar experiences and challenges.
 Once an individual can understand the contributing factors behind their alcohol abuse, they will be able to take steps to prevent relapse and maintain long-term sobriety.
 The alcohol detox offered at the Retreat of Atlanta gives individuals the resources needed to enable individuals to achieve a full recovery from alcohol abuse.

 Medication Therapy